New Hampshire Divorce Attorneys for Your High-End Case

 - Business performance

 Also, characteristics of marketability and control are measured, and can add or take away from the fair market value for property division purposes.
-At SekellaLaw, PLLC, founding attorney Heather M. Sekella is a certified financial litigator and knows how to determine the fair market value of a business or practice during divorce.
+At SekellaLaw, PLLC, founding attorney Heather M. Sekella is a certified financial litigator, an experienced NH high net worth divorce attorney, and knows how to determine the fair market value of a business or practice during divorce.

 What is the Goodwill of a Business?